Maryam Mirzakhani Prize in Mathematics

 The Maryam Mirzakhani Prize in Mathematics (ex-NAS Award in Mathematics until 2012) is awarded by the U.S. National Academy of Sciences "for excellence of research in the mathematical sciences published within the past ten years."

+The original prize was for $5,000 and was awarded every four years; this was suspended after 2012.

-Named after the Iranian mathematician Maryam Mirzakhani, the prize has been awarded every four years since 1988.
+In 2018, the prized was renamed after the Iranian mathematician Maryam Mirzakhani; the prize money was increased to $20,000 and was to be awarded every two years.